Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/ar_foundation.md

 ### Supported Functionality

-Currently, ISAR only supports a single touch with the iOS client and will always be considered the primary touch.
+Currently, Hololight Stream only supports single touch with the iOS client which will always be considered the primary touch.

 ## Plane Tracking